elephantscale/es-training-new/course-outlines/ansible.md

 ## Overview

-* Automation isn’t just about convenience anymore.
-It’s a major strategic differentiator for organizations looking to improve the efficiency, management, scale, and performance of their IT stacks.
-No matter what you’re looking to achieve with automation, Ansible is a robust and flexible technology that can help you get there.
+* Automation isn't just about convenience anymore.
+It's a major strategic differentiator for organizations looking to improve the efficiency, management, scale, and performance of their IT stacks.
+No matter what you're looking to achieve with automation, Ansible is a robust and flexible technology that can help you get there.
 * This course gives you the foundation for building and operating automation across an organization, using Red Hat® Ansible® Automation Platform.
 The platform includes all the tools needed to implement enterprise-wide automation.

 ## Learning objectives